 Shouldn’t couples have independence even in a marriage?

 “There is no need to waste money.
 Already you will be paying for lunch.
-Still if you want to give her something, check the store.
-I am sure you will find something there from the leftover Diwali gifts we get.”
-It was her husband.
+Still, if you want to give her something, check the store.
+I am sure you will find something there from the leftover Diwali gifts we get,” said her husband.

-The ‘us’ time we were so looking forward to spend together was washed in silence.
-We were sitting quietly in a corner table of the restaurant, silently waiting for the food.
-Finally I gently touched her hand.
+The ‘we’ time we were so looking forward to spending together was washed in silence.
+We were sitting quietly at a corner table of the restaurant, silently waiting for the food.
+Finally, I gently touched her hand.

 I looked at her but she was avoiding eye contact with me.